 Rho Lambda: A National Honorary Society for NPC (National Panhellenic Counsel) sorority members.

 Serenade: Traditionally, a singing performance by one Greek chapter to another.

 Sister: Term used when referring to another member of the sorority.

-Sigma Rho Gamma (Recruitment Guide): A NPC woman who agrees to disaffiliate herself from her sorority to assist Potential New Members navigate the Formal Membership Recruitment Process.
+Sigma Rho Gamma (Recruitment Guide): A NPC woman who agrees to disaffiliate herself from her sorority to assist potential new members to navigate the formal membership recruitment process.
 These women are charged with providing impartial assistance to PNMs in making choices about selecting membership in NPC organizations.

 Soror: Term used when referring to another member of the sorority in NPHC organizations.